 Format Times New Roman, 12 pt. font, double spaced with no more than 16 lines/220 words.
 We understand participants may be working on several different manuscripts in their critiquing groups, however for the “First Pages” session, participants are invited to turn in a maximum of one submission in total.
 Submissions will be shuffled to a random order, then read aloud.
 Please understand, there is no guarantee your page will be read; regardless, there is much to learn by the experience of hearing agents and editors give on-the-spot, professional feedback.
 Sometimes it’s easier to hear and understand the rational for criticism when it is not personal, so even if you don’t have a page read, this is truly a unique and fantastic opportunity to hear how agents and editors respond to submissions.

 ♥OPTION to turn in a Pitch or Query: All participants will attend the Pitch/Query session on Saturday evening.
-If you’d also like to have your pitch or query possibly read in front of the group, please turn in a one-page pitch or query when you register (5 copies).
+If you’d also like to have your pitch or query possibly read in front of the group, please turn in a one-page pitch or query when you register (please make SIX copies, paper-clipped together).
 (Formatted).
 Again, please understand there is no guarantee yours will be read.

 Above submissions will remain anonymous and shredded afterward.
 Please don’t include name.